dan-kiss-dev-this/node_api/README.md

 $ npm run start

-Now you have a node server with ability to Create, Read, Update and Destroy data.
+Now you have a RESTful API written in node.js.
+The APIs in this project offer functionality to Create, Read, Update and Destroy data for a specific table.
 The data is persistent.

 Get and Post at http://localhost:5000/api/v1/todos see post occuring below Put at http://localhost:5000/api/v1/todos/1